Anguel/flutter_settings_screens/README.md

 CheckboxSettingsTile is a widget that has a Checkbox with given title, subtitle and default value/status of the Checkbox

-This widget supports an additional list of widgets to display when the Checkbox is checked.
-This optional list of widgets is accessed through `childrenIfEnabled` property of this widget.
+This widget supports an additional list of widgets to display when the Checkbox is checked or unchecked.
+This optional list of widgets is accessed through `childrenIfEnabled` or `childrenIfDisabled` property of this widget.

 This widget works similar to `SwitchSettingsTile`.